Safely Stop A Dog Fight

 Most dog aggression comes from fear, so by properly introducing your puppy to different social situations, that fear never surfaces.

-A problem that we get with rescue dogs is that the problem already exists.
+Unfortunately with some rescue dogs, the problem already exists.
 I know from experience that it is an uphill struggle to rehabilitate a fear aggressive dog.

 Teaching A Dog Bite Inhibition is another essential step that puppies need to learn straight away.
-The mouthing that a puppy displays is his way of learning to inhibit how much pressure he puts on a bite.
+The mouthing that puppies display is a way of learning to inhibit how much pressure he puts on a bite.
 The dog needs to develop a ‘soft mouth’ ie to use his mouth gently.

 Just remember that a dog fight can come out of nowhere.